replicatedhq/help-center/content/docs/audit-log/exposing-events/enterprise-api.md

 ## Saved Searches

-The Enterprise Audit Log Retrieval API includes several endpoints for saving a search and maintaining a persistent cursor across search queries (an `etag`).
+The Enterprise Audit Log Retrieval API includes several endpoints for saving a search and maintaining a persistent cursor across search queries.

 The general workflow is: